 Lighting AV Terms

 A moving light is a light with a moving head fixture.
-There are many types of moving lights, below are the most common.
+There are many types of moving lights, and these are the most common.

-Beam – These moving lights looks like lasers but are not, they are just very tight light.
-You often will see these at concerts, for an example check the video below.
+Beam: These moving lights look like lasers but are not – they are a very tight light.
+You often will see these at concerts, such as the ones in the video below.

 Types of Microphones

-Wired VS Wireless – When deciding between using wired or wireless mics the context in which it is being used is key.
-Does the performer or speaker like to move around a lot?
-If yes you would want to go with a wireless mic which will allow for freedom to move about without getting wrapped up in cables.
+Wired & Wireless: When deciding between using wired or wireless mics, context is key.
+Does the performer or the speaker like to move around a lot?
+If yes, you would want to go with a wireless mic which will allow for freedom to move about without getting wrapped up in cables.
 Is your speaker or performer going to be stationary such as a string quartet or pianist?
-If so you may be able to get away with a wired mic and have no issues.
+If so, you may be able to get away with a wired mic and have no issues.

-Combo kit – Most AV companies offer this to allow you to go between handheld and wireless for a cost effective way to manage both.
-It includes one base station that can take handheld or a lav mics but it is important to note they can’t be used at the same time.
+Combo kit – Most AV companies offer this to allow you to go between handheld and wireless for a cost-effective way to manage both.
+It includes one base station that can take handheld or lav mics but it is important to note they can’t be used at the same time.

-Rear projection – A rear projector is behind the screen and projector is on the ground typically.
-This is budget friendly as there are no rigging costs.
-It is ideal because it does not have rigging costs.
-Make sure you have enough distance for the rear projection before choosing it, however.
+Rear projection – A rear projector is behind the screen and the projector is typically on the ground.
+This is budget-friendly as there are no rigging costs.
+However, make sure you have enough distance for the rear projection before choosing it.

 Front projection – Front projectors are placed in front of the audience, they take up floor space, and someone can walk in front of it.
 You can rig the projector to avoid those issues but it will be an additional cost.
 Front projection usually looks the best as well but by a minor amount which is not noticeable to the untrained eye.